iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 `./apps/factorial 15`{{execute}}

-# Deploy your factorial app in iexec network
+# Deploy your Dapp smart contract in ethereum and your factorial app in iexec network

+With the deploy command you will :
+- Deploy the Dapp smart contract into Ethereum.
-First login to iexec network with your ethereum address and obtain an access token
+- Login to iexec network thanks to your ethereum addresss and obtain an access token.

-`iexec account login`{{execute}}

-Expected result:

-`✔ You are logged into iExec`

-Then, you can send the factorial binary located in apps directory.
+- Deploy the factorial binary app in iexec network thanks to your access token.

-`iexec apps send factorial`{{execute}}
+`iexec deploy`{{execute}}

-Expected result:
+You can see your new deployed dapp in  : https://explorer.iex.ec in the "last dapp registrations" tab.

 `
-✔ App successfully sent for ropsten dapp: "your dapp address" `

 As a Dapp Provider your work is finished :
 Your App is registered on iexec network and link to your ethereum Dapp address.
 This App (binary) will be run by workers thanks to transactions sent to your Dapp (smart contract).